RobkooCZ/RTD/README.md

 ## For the full detailed list of changes and updates, please see the [Changelog](CHANGELOG.md).

+## Alpha 0.2.5
+- Made the game mostly black/white
+- Towers now follow this styling:
+    - Border color change means non-bullet upgrade
+    - Inner square color change means bullet upgrade
+    - Inner square count means different type of tower (not implemented yet)
+- Bullets are styled similarly to towers
+- When you check the range, it fills the border
+- Enemies' color changes based on their health, giving it the illusion of fading into the path
+- Moved styling from game.ts to style.css
+- Moved map data into its own file

+## Alpha 0.2.4
+- Made a better UI, and made it more responsive
+- Updated the buttons
+- Made it so you have to click on the tower to see its range

+### Bugfixes
+- Fixed health not updating after losing lives

 ## Alpha 0.2.3
 - Added a form to the main menu to pick between sandbox mode (the original one) and wave mode
 - Added 10 waves into the game, each with a different enemy count and time between enemy spawns